2025 Participants

 KENTUCKY:

 Mt.
-Sterling – Fellowship Christian
+Sterling – First Church of God

 Mt.
 Sterling – United Churches